CS417 Exam 3

 (c) When at least one map worker has processed all its input.

-(d) When every single map worker has completed its task.
+(d) When every single map worker has completed its task. - Bigtable's multidimensional property refers to the fact that:

 (a) Bigtable stores versioned data within rows and columns.